tmychow/tmychow.github.io/_posts/2021-03-28-the-fallacy-of-composition.md

 tags: economics effortposts
 ---

-**Description**: Hopefully this will bring you up to speed from knowing nothing about macroeconomics all the way till you know everything you've ever wanted to know about intermediate short-run macro in a single post.
-We'll mess around with the IS-LM notion of goods and money market equilibrium to see where it takes us, generously borrowing from [Miles Kimball](https://blog.supplysideliberal.com/) and [Nick Rowe](https://worthwhile.typepad.com/worthwhile_canadian_initi/nick-rowe/).
+**Description**: Hopefully this will bring you up to speed from knowing nothing about macroeconomics all the way till you know everything you want to know about intermediate short-run macro in a single post.
+We'll mess around with the notion of goods and money market equilibrium to see where it takes us, borrowing generously from [Miles Kimball](https://blog.supplysideliberal.com/) and [Nick Rowe](https://worthwhile.typepad.com/worthwhile_canadian_initi/nick-rowe/).

 **Table of Contents**